-When she read about the pandemic over York's hospitals, nurse Brittany Sims resthough it meant borrowing money for a plagetting her mom to take care of her three work at Brooklyn Hospital, taking care Comonth of crisis nursing, despite exhaustio children, she signed on to keep going, the great.
+When she read about the pandemic overwhelming New York's hospitals, nurse Brittany Sims resolved to help even though it meant borrowing money for a plane ticket, and getting her mom to take care of her three kids.
+She went to work at Brooklyn Hospital, taking care Covid patients.
+After a month of crisis nursing, despite exhaustion and missing the children, she signed on to keep going, the need was still so great.